mathuronit/expo-react-native-chat-app/README.md

 # expo-react-native-chat-app
-React native chat application and using firebase as a backend service.
+React-native chat application developed using Expo XDE and using firebase as a backend service.